CoactiveAI/mediaperf/README.md

 Pre-commit hooks automatically run Ruff on staged files before each commit.

+## Known Limitations

+MediaPerf delivers a production-ready benchmark for real media tasks today.
+The following are areas where future iterations can extend its coverage and value further.
+Contributions are welcome — whether that's code to this repo, licensed data for benchmarking, or joining our working group.

+- **No model size segmentation.** Results compare models of different sizes on the same leaderboard without size-class groupings.
+Future iterations will introduce further models and parameter-based tiers for fairer comparison.
+- **Generative VLMs only.** The benchmark currently evaluates vision-language models (e.g., Gemini, GPT, Qwen) on generative tasks (tagging, summarization).
+Encoder-based models used for embedding and search/retrieval workflows are not yet covered but are planned for future iterations.
+- **Short-form video only.** The dataset includes short-form video only.
+Longer-form content (episodes, films, sports, news) is on the roadmap but not yet included.
+Additional licensed data is needed to expand coverage.
+- **Pipeline steps not decoupled.** The pipeline does not explicitly isolate certain steps in pre-processing (e.g., frame sampling, resolution scaling), making it harder to attribute performance differences.
+Future iterations could introduce measurement at pipeline stages to enable comparative analysis of key optimizations.
+- **Limited output standardization.** The benchmark does not enforce standardized output formats (e.g., timecodes, structured metadata) required for downstream media workflows.
+- **Hardware- and platform-dependent results.** Cost and latency numbers are tied to specific cloud providers and instance types (e.g., GCP vs. AWS).
+Current results represent our best attempt to provide practical comparative measurements despite differences across environments.
+- **Pipelines reflect typical engineering effort.** Inference pipelines were built using publicly available documentation and best practices such that they are representative of what a typical engineering team could stand up in a reasonable timeframe (not provider-specific optimizations inaccessible to most teams).
+Future iterations may include a provider-optimized task track, contingent on involvement from model providers and platforms.

 ## Additional Documentation

 Additional information can be found in the `docs/` directory: